+2021 2020

-2020 2019 Investments measured at fair value or NAV Investments measured at amortized cost: \$ 15,025,866 \$ 15,617,409 Certificates of deposit 3,000,000 1,750,000 Total investments \$ 18,025,866 \$ 17,367,409
+Investments measured at fair value or NAV Investments measured at amortized cost: \$ 18,713,589 \$ 15,025,866

+U.S. Treasury bills 1,499,840 -

+Certificates of deposit 250,000 3,000,000

+Total investments \$ 20,463,429 \$ 18,025,866

-There have been no significant changes in valuation techniques during fiscal years ended June 30, 2020 and 2019.
+There have been no significant changes in valuation techniques during fiscal years ended June 30, 2021 and 2020.
+U.S. Treasury bills classified in Level 1 of the fair value hierarchy are valued using unadjusted quotes of the exact security in active markets.
 Negotiable certificates of deposit classified in Level 2 of the fair value hierarchy are valued using quoted prices for similar assets or liabilities in active markets.
 Investments measured at NAV for fair value are not subject to level classification.
 The Authority's investments measured at NAV consist solely of mutual funds that invest in cash, U.S. Treasury bills, notes and other obligations issued or guaranteed as to principal and interest by the U.S. Government, its agencies or instrumentalities, and repurchase agreements secured by such obligations or cash.
 The Authority has no unfunded commitments related to this investment type.
 Shares are redeemable daily at the NAV at the time of redemption.